Who We Are

 Ms. Beavers is a Law Partner at Kleinfeld, Kaplan & Becker, LLP, Washington, D.C.
 (1986-present).
-In addition to chairing Court Watch Montgomery’s Board, Ms. Beavers monitors criminal domestic violence cases...
+In addition to chairing Court Watch Montgomery’s Governance Committee, Ms. Beavers monitors criminal domestic violence cases...

 Dr. Agbeyegbe is a Strategic Research Analyst at Polaris, a leading human trafficking organization.
 She is a public health practitioner with multiple degrees (DrPH, CHES, CPH) in public health, health education, advocacy, and ...

 Mr. Ford is General Manager of NPACT, the national trade organization serving the needs of producers of non-fiction media.
 NPACT members collectively produce the vast majority of all non-fiction content...